-- All PRYC club racing is to be conducted under the basic principles of sportsmanship and fair play.
-The PRYC supports competitive racing but does not condone the abuse or bullying of other competitors or the use of unsavoury language.
-Dealing with misconduct is the least pleasurable part of our sport but must not be ignored.
-There is considerable evidence that bad behaviour has a detrimental effect on our sport, our members, and any members of the public witnessing the bad behaviour.
-The promotion of fair play and sportsmanship is the responsibility of all, not just the race officials.
-Any incident of misconduct must be dealt with promptly, fairly, and following established rules and practices. - 6.2 The RO may offer a competitor a two-turn, on-the-spot penalty for bad behavior, to avoid a protest hearing however the RO is not obliged to make this offer nor is a competitor obliged to accept it in which case a protest hearing shall proceed. - After a 720-degree penalty has been awarded or a protest hearing for bad behavior has been held, the Fleet Captain or his representative is to closely monitor the situation.
-In the event, the bad behaviour is severe enough or continues, a Fleet Captain may direct the offending skipper to remove his boat from the water and not to sail in the next race or in exceptional cases of bad behavior, either for on or off the water, to take no further part in the day's sailing.
-This amends RRS 36 and 64.2. - The incident shall be referred in writing by the Fleet Captain or his representative to the PRYC committee for review and recorded in the PRYC Complaints Reporting Register.
-The PRYC committee is monitor the register for repeat cases of bad behavior and may take action in accordance with the PRYC Behavior Management Policy.
-The actions may include but are not limited to reprimanding a skipper/s, disqualifying them from the days sailing, disqualifying them from sailing with the PRYC for a period of time, taking other action the committee deems appropriate and in the most severe cases, commencing procedures in accordance with the PRYC constitution to have the offending membership canceled.
+- 6.1 All PRYC club racing is to be conducted under the basic principles of sportsmanship and fair play.
+The PRYC supports competitive racing but does not condone abuse or bullying of other competitors or the use of unsavory language. - 6.2 The RO may offer a competitor a two turns on the spot penalty to avoid a protest hearing however the RO is not obliged to make this offer nor is a competitor obliged to accept it in which case a protest hearing shall proceed. - 6.3 Any continuance of the offending behavior shall be referred in writing by the Fleet Captain or his representative to the PRYC committee for review.
+The committee may take action in accordance with the PRYC Behavior Management Policy.
+Actions may include but are not limited to reprimand a skipper/s, disqualification from the day's sailing, disqualification from sailing with the PRYC for a period of time, or other action the committee deems appropriate.